aubreyrees/lite-boolean-formulae/README.md

 ```

 ## Testing
 Tests use tox and pytest.
-Useful make targets provided for convience.
+Make targets and build script provided for convience.

+### Scripts

+**scripts/make_venv**

+Build a dev virtual enviroment (using the `venv` module) in the git repo root.
+This
+virtual enviroment will be used by make targets for packages.

+### Makefile

+Run `make help` to see targets.

+### Testing with tox

+Run `make tox` to install and run tox once the dev virtual enviroment is setup.

 ## Contributing
 Contributions are welcome.
 Please ensure that any submitted code is well